v2.2.0

 a prediction bounding box on google earth

-To use our Picarta Aerial Imagery, please refer to this GitHub repository: Picarta-Aerial-Imagery
+To use Georeferencing through our API, please refer to our GitHub repository:

 We’d love to hear from you and answer any questions you may have.
 Join our Discord community for the latest updates, discussions, and support directly from the Picarta team!